Prime Factorization of ideals in commutative rings, with a focus on Krull rings: Almost Dedekind rings

 \begin{proof} (1) $\Rightarrow$ (3) and (5).
-It is easy to check that it is indeed true of a ring that is a finite direct sum of integral domains and SPRs (cf. the proof of Theorem \ref{thm5.2}).
+It is easy to check that it is indeed true of a ring that is a finite direct product of integral domains and SPRs (cf. the proof of Theorem \ref{thm5.2}).

 (3) $\Rightarrow$ (2) Clear.

 (2) $\Rightarrow$ (1) and (4).
 Let $P_1, \dots , P_n$ be the minimal prime ideals of $R$.
 If $x \in R \setminus \bigcup_{i=1}^nP_i$, then $x$ is regular in $R_M$, because $R_M$ is a DVR or an SPR, for all maximal ideals $M$ of $R$.
 Hence, if we let $I = \{a \in R \mid ax =0\}$, then $IR_M = (0)$ for all maximal ideals $M$ of $R$, which implies that $I = (0)$ and $x$ is regular in $R$.
 Hence, $Z(R) = \bigcup_{i=1}^nP_i$.
 Note that $R_{P_i}$ is either a field or an SPR, so $P_i = P_i^2$ (resp., $P_i^{k_i-1} \supsetneq P_i^{k_i} = P_i^{k_i+1}$ for some $k_i \geq 2$) if $R_{P_i}$ is a field (resp., not a field).
 Without loss of generality, we may assume that $R_{P_1}, \dots, R_{P_m}$ are fields and $R_{P_{m+1}}, \dots, R_{P_n}$ are not fields.
 Then $P_iR_{P_i} = (0)$ for $i =1, \dots , m$ and $P_i^{k_i}R_{P_i} = (0)$ for $i= m+1, \dots , n$, and hence